5 Devonshire Place

 020 7034 6105

 Satya Bhattacharya has worked as a Consultant Surgeon at the Royal London and St Bartholomew’s Hospitals in London since 1999.
-He looks after his private patients at the London Clinic, the BMI London Independent Hospital, the Princess Grace Hospital and the King Edward VII Hospital.
+He looks after his private patients at the London Clinic, the Princess Grace Hospital and the King Edward VII Hospital.
 He is the Clinical Lead for the multi-disciplinary team for liver and pancreas cancer (HPB MDT) in North-East London.
+He also serves as Serjeant Surgeon to the Royal Household.

 His clinical interests, apart from gallstone surgery, include surgery of the liver, pancreas and bile duct, particularly keyhole and open surgery to remove tumours of the liver and pancreas.
 He also performs general surgery, such as repair of hernias.